Skip to main content

 Group critical illness cover

 Sometimes employees can contract or develop a serious medical condition.
-In this case, critical illness insurance will provide a large payout if they survive a minimum period.
-The group critical illness cover you choose should list out all the diseases that are covered, which could include cancer, Parkinson’s disease, stroke, dementia and heart attacks.
+In this case, critical illness coverage will provide a large payout if they survive a minimum period.
+The group coverage you choose should list out all the diseases that are covered, which could include cancer, Parkinson’s disease, stroke, dementia and heart attacks.

 Group life insurance